ebadi/esmini-pybind11-dev3/README.md

 ```

 Just clone this repository and pip install.
 Note the `--recursive` option which is
-needed for the pybind11 submodule and then run the following command:
+needed for the pybind11 submodule and then choose one of the following three options :

 #### Option 1: Build inside the Docker